RaphKay-BR/AstraFWU/README.md

 ## Required
 - OrbbecSDK 1.10.11 or later version
-- Debian Linux ( also Ubunut ) amd64 or aarch64
+- Debian Linux ( also Ubuntu ) amd64 or aarch64
 - patchelf: to fix reference directory for libOrbecSDK.so.
+  - Install it : `sudo apt isntall patchelf`

 ## How to build ?
 - Make a new directory.